-• Anonymous Usage Statistics - When this is set to ON and the user is connected to a wireless network, any system malfunctions will trigger an automatic notification to Sensors & Software.
+There is an option called Anonymous Usage Statistics.
+When this is set to ON and the user is connected to a wireless network, any system malfunctions will trigger an automatic notification to Sensors & Software.
 This is to help with gathering information about any system irregularities.
 As the name suggests, the notification is completely anonymous and no personal information is sent.